top of page

 In addition to research and program development, Josie works as an accessibility consultant and disability educator, offering workshops and direct support to a broad range of clients: from disabled individuals to student groups, and from Girl Scout troops to Fortune 500 companies.

-Currently, she leads ACES Creative Arts Club at NAMI Lake County OH, using creative arts activities to foster connection and teach coping skills to middle schoolers.
-In their free time, Josie is actively involved with their local community theatre, where they recently developed and directed the inaugural Youth Summer Theatre Camp.
-She is also a student member of the International Expressive Arts Therapy Association (IEATA).
+Currently, she works in communities across Northeast Ohio, teaching theatre and other creative arts to youth and adults with diverse needs including disabilities, mental health conditions, and complex trauma.
+In their free time, Josie is actively involved with their local community theatre, where they serve as the Education Director for the new Youth Summer Theatre Camp.
+She is also a student member of the International Expressive Arts Therapy Association (IEATA) and the Educational Theatre Association (EdTA).

 JV24 Headshots-16.jpg